Glagan/zap/README.md

 You can stylize text with a simple syntax, add buttons to make the notifications interactable and add callbacks for some events during the life of a notification.

 You can find a live demo here: [https://zap.nikurasu.org/](https://zap.nikurasu.org/)
-You can also run the demo locally by installing the dependencies and then run ``yarn run dev``.
+You can also run the demo locally by installing the dependencies and then run ``pnpm run dev``.

 <p align="center">
     <img width="320" height="92" src="screenshots/info.png">